quicwg/ops-drafts/draft-ietf-quic-manageability.md

 | 0-rtt encrypted payload                                  |  |
 +----------------------------------------------------------+<-+
 ~~~~~
-{: #fig-client-hello-0rtt
+{: #fig-client-initial-0rtt
-   title="Typical 0-RTT QUIC Client Hello datagram pattern"}
+   title="Typical 0-RTT Client Initial datagram pattern"}

-In a 0-RTT QUIC Client Hello datagram, the PADDING frame is only present if
+In a 0-RTT Client Initial datagram, the PADDING frame is only present if
 necessary to increase the size of the datagram with 0RTT data to at least 1200
 bytes.
 Additional datagrams containing only 0-RTT protected long header packets
-may be sent from the client to the server after the Client Hello datagram,
+may be sent from the client to the server after the Client Initial datagram,
 containing the rest of the 0-RTT data.
 The amount of 0-RTT protected data
 that can be sent in the first round is limited by the initial congestion
 window, typically around 10 packets (see {{Section 7.2 of